Duke-GCB/bespin-ui/README.md

 * Check the Bespin API endpoint configured in config/environment.js
 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

-### Code Generators

-Make use of the many generators for code, try `ember help generate` for more details

 ### Running Tests